 Family Camp is run by dedicated volunteers who love our tradition of coming together in community fellowship.
 Members of our staff are campers too.
 All campers are responsible for helping with light chores and helping to build a loving and supportive community.

 Please note that staff are expected to arrive on the Saturday.
-If you have any questions about this, ask your lead staff contact person.
+If you have any questions about this, ask your staff contact person.